 We on The Other Side are inexorably drawn to unquantifiable problems; we cannot turn away.
 In this particular case, we decided to put one set of expert data side by side with another to see if we could find a way of estimating the cost of corruption.

 The first of our datasets is published by Transparency International (TI), a not-for-profit organization devoted to the reduction of corruption worldwide.
 TI maintains an Anti-Corruption Hub that aggregates their research, authoritative studies, and statistically sound surveys on the topic of corruption.
 On an annual basis, they produce a Corruption Perception Index that ranks 170 nations around the world on a scale from 0 (purely corrupt) to 100 (breathtakingly honest).

 In 2017, New Zealand was the world’s least-corrupt country with a score of 89 out of 100.
 The US tied Austria and Belgium for 16th with a score of 75.
 Other notables: Canada and the United Kingdom were tied for 8th with a score of 82, China was 77th with a score of 41, and our new pal Russia was 135th with a score of 29.
 (We can trust Vladimir Putin more than the sum of our intelligence agencies, right?)

 If you peruse the Transparency International list from top to bottom, you’ll find that your wallet is less likely to be stolen in Chile than Mexico, your subsidiary’s managing director is less likely to be extorted by local police in Botswana than South Africa, and US envoys are less likely to be deceived by Iranian mullahs than Russian oligarchs.
 But the problem remains: Using TI data alone, there’s no way to estimate the cost of corruption.
-But, when TI’s corruption scores are lined up with the World Bank’s per capita income (PPP) data, a clear correlation jumps off the page.
+However, when TI’s corruption scores are aligned with the World Bank’s per capita income (PPP) data, a clear correlation jumps off the page.
 (See Note 1.)

 The 20 nations with the lowest corruption (highest Transparency International scores) generated an average per capita income of $57,155 in 2016.
-The second 20 generated an average of $36,000, or 37% less than the top 20, et cetera, as follows:
+The second 20 generated an average of $36,000, or 37% less than the top 20 nations, et cetera, as follows: